 Butter with temperature control

-what is butter made of?
+What is butter made of?

 The composition of butter can vary according to the type of butter.
 In general butter consists of a minimum of 80% fat and has a maximum water content of 16%, the remaining butter consists of protein, lactose (milk sugar) and salt.

 50 °C is a good temperature for melting butter.
-When you melt butter at 50 ºC, the milk proteins don’t take on color.
+When you melt butter at 50 ºC, the milk proteins don’t take on colour.
 If you need melted butter to use in cakes etc., this is also the temperature to use.

 58 °C is the perfect temperature to prepare butter and egg based sauces such as hollandaise and bearnaise.
 The butter melts easily, but the temperature is so low that you don’t risk scrambling the eggs.
 You can prepare the sauce nice and easy and it works every time.